-To compare all three plans visit the Plan Comparison Tool & Provider Search page or for more information see guide.
 If you have questions about this plan, email the benefits team at firstname.lastname@example.org.

-A HSA is a tax-advantages account created for individuals who are covered under high-deductible health plans (HDHPs), intended to help people save for medical expenses that HDHPs do not cover.
+An HSA is a tax-advantage account created for individuals who are covered under high-deductible health plans (HDHPs), intended to help people save for medical expenses that HDHPs do not cover.
 The funds in this account are triple-tax-advantaged since the money goes into the account tax-free, comes out tax free, and earns interest tax free.
 Contributions to this account are deducted from your paycheck on a pre-tax basis and available for use only when money is contributed.
 The funds will roll over from year to year and grow over time, unlike FSAs where the unused money you contribute expires at the end of plan year.
 Your HSA is yours to keep even if you retire or leave Tulane.
-Also, the funds are available conveniently through a debit card as well.
+The funds are available conveniently through a debit card as well.

 Employee Responsibility - Employees are responsible for paying the deductible up to a certain amount, as well as a percentage of cost, called coinsurance but are protected by an out-of-pocket maximum.

 Funding Account - The employee funding account, which may be funded by the employee with tax-free dollars, Tulane, or both helps reduce out-of-pocket expenses for the employee.

 Greater Control - Employees have more control over how their account dollars are spent with a wide range of qualified medical expenses (link).

-Note: If your visit is for preventative care, remind your health care provider to code the visit correctly so that you're not charged for care.
+Note: If your visit is for preventive care, remind your health care provider to code the visit correctly so that you're not charged for care.
 Also, you can fill prescriptions at a pharmacy or by mail order.